ElecGeek/HealthMeter/README.md

 For the whose has an health or sport meter meter with the properties:
-* can be connected with a (micro) usb that exposes a disk containing a unique file.
+* can be connected with a (micro) usb that exposes a disk containing a data file.
-* the file is a concatenation of measurements, until the meter's memory is full (and has be be erase from the device).
+* the file is a concatenation of measurements, until the meter's memory is full (and has to be erased from the device).
 * the measurement binary files:
   * contains some data
   * contains records separated by a series of $ff (odd or even)
     * contain a header
     * record number
     * some data
-    * the date and time as plain ASCII characters
+    * the date and time as plain char numbers (only from 0 to 12, 23, 31 or 59 are used)
     * some data
     * the sampling rate as the time, in seconds, between two samples.
     * some data